How To Respect Others and Have Self-Respect

 While all of these instructions are sound in their own right, if respect is boiled down to obedience, it significantly diminishes the important role that respect has in each of our lives.
 Respect is about more than obeying someone’s commands.
 It’s about fully honoring the dignity of every human we interact with.

-Understanding the role that respect serves in our lives requires a clearer picture of how to show respect, earn respect, and respect ourselves.
+It is a crucial life skill to know how to show respect, earn respect, and respect ourselves.

 If you want to earn another person’s respect, show them respect first.
 By showing them respect, you model the type of treatment you’d like to receive from them.

 Another way to earn respect is by being responsible and reliable.
-Showing up late consistently or repeatedly flaking on plans with friends isn’t a crime, but it probably isn’t going to make people want to respect you more.
+Showing up late consistently or repeatedly flaking on plans with friends isn’t a crime, but if you don’t respect another person’s time or feelings, chances are they won’t respect you back.

 You know that age-old phrase, treat others how you want to be treated?
 Sometimes it’s important to understand that the Golden Rule works in reverse, too: treat yourself as well as you strive to treat others.

 It’s hard to demonstrate respect for others if you struggle to respect yourself.
-It may be the case that some of the people who have the least amount of regard for others are that way because of their own deep sense of self-loathing.
+In fact, some people who have the least amount of regard for others often struggle with their own deep sense of self-loathing.

 Building your own self-esteem is an essential piece in the process of self-respect.
 It’s important to work through self-hatred in order to take care of yourself and recognize your value.